wincent/ferret/README.md

 Ferret was originally the thinnest of wrappers (7 lines of code in my <strong>`.vimrc`</strong>) around `ack`.
 The earliest traces of it can be seen in the initial commit to my dotfiles repo in May, 2009 (https://wt.pe/h).

-So, even though Ferret has a new name now and actually prefers `ag` over `ack` when available, I prefer to keep the command names intact and benefit from years of accumulated muscle-memory.
+So, even though Ferret has a new name now and actually prefers `rg` then `ag` over `ack` when available, I prefer to keep the command names intact and benefit from years of accumulated muscle-memory.

 ## Related<a name="ferret-related" href="#user-content-ferret-related"></a>